8 Essential Ayurvedic Rules For Healthy Eating & Better Digestion

-That is to say, when your previous meal has been completely digested.
+That is to say, eat when your previous meal has been completely digested.
 Sometime we might think that we are hungry, however, it could only be that we are dehydrated.
-Be in tune with your body and re-discover how it feels to be really hungry.
+Wait at least three hours between meals and tune into the signals your body is really giving you.

-We are all different, with different needs and different stomach size and metabolic speed.
+We are all different, with different stomach sizes and metabolic speeds.
+In Ayurveda, we also have different dosha constitutions which dictate how our bodies digest food.
 Listen to your body and eat only to point when you feel satisfied.

-4. Eat warm meals.
-Ideally freshly cooked but as long as you avoid anything coming out straight from the fridge you'll preserve your digestive power (Agni).
+Ideally, your meals are freshly cooked and served warm, as raw foods can be difficult to digest.
+Ayurveda recommends avoiding anything that comes straight from the fridge to preserve your digestive power (Agni).
 This allows your digestive enzymes to work efficiently.

-Use all your 5 senses.
-Take time to appreciate the smell of your meal, the look of your plate, the texture of your food, the different flavors, and the sounds that you make when you eat.
+Use all your five senses: Take time to appreciate the smell of your meal, the look of your plate, the texture of your food, the different flavors, and the sounds that you make when you eat.

 Don’t just swallow your food after one bite—take your time to chew!
 Chewing is an essential step of digestion, and it can't be rushed.

 Nature likes cycles and regularity, and our bodies do too.
 Even if you have a busy schedule, try to keep consistent time carved out every day for meals.